Free delivery to a pickup point for orders over €50

 Where casein differs from whey, however, is that it is a rather slowly assimilated protein powder.
 Casein can be taken before bedtime or in anticipation of a long period of fasting.

-This solution is often presented as a way to maintain adequate protein intake to prevent catabolism and thus muscle loss.
+This solution is often presented as a way to maintain adequate protein intake over time in order to limit catabolism and thus muscle loss.

 Difference between micellar casein and caseinate